bmarkowitz/breakaway-info/known-issues.md

 8. A game does not show if a team has an empty net.
 (You can view the game, but within the game itself, the fact that a team has an empty net will not be displayed.)
 9. A game preview may not display part or all of a team's name and/or record.
 10. A game will not display the type of power play that a team has (for example, 5-on-4 or 5-on-3, etc), just "PP" and the time remaining on it.
+11. If you have a favorite team set on the Home tab, favoriting another team elsewhere in the app will replace the one set in the Home tab. **
+12. The screen where you choose a new favorite team (3 dots menu on the Home tab -> Change Team) will not properly retain a newly selected team if you scroll past it in the list. **
+13. The Home tab won't reload if a favorite team is not set. **
+14. Plays inside a game (in the "All Plays" view), may appear overlapped.

 #### NHL API-related (likely out of our control)
 1. Some games, typically older ones, may be missing goals, penalties, shots, or other stats.